 - The Scoutmaster and SPL will discuss possible positions for the Scout and reach a mutual decision.

 - The SPL will appoint the Scout a leadership position.

 Once a leadership position has been assigned the Scout will receive training and expectations of the leadership position.
 This booklet contains the duties, a description, and the prerequisites for each Troop-level position.

-The Scout and will have at least three (3) goals the Scout plans to complete during his term.
+The Scout will have goals to complete during their term.
 The Scout understands the time frame for the rank requirement is a guide, not an absolute.
-The portfolio creates a definite starting date and ending date as agreed upon by the Scout but may be extended beyond the period listed in the rank requirement.

 Troop 39 considers safety a primary concern.
 The Troop Committee approved the following safety rules, which Troop members are to follow: